1. Waterloo - the Swedish outtake - February

 Top of the Pops

-In the middle of May during their promotional trip through Europe the group paid visit in Waterloo & Brussels in Belgium.
+On May 17th ABBA arrived in Belgium during their promotional trip through Europe.
+The group paid visit in Waterloo and Brussels.

 Performance on Belgian TV RTB.